miking-lang/javascriptish/README.md

 print(fact(5))
 ```

-The example contains a pure subset of normal JavaScript, with the
+The example uses a pure subset of normal JavaScript, with the
 exception for printing.
 In JavaScriptish, a call to `print` outputs
 text to the standard output.

 ## Language Overview

+The current version of JavaScriptish is a pure subset of JavaScript,
+which includes the following constructs:

+* while loops
+* if statements
+* function declarations
+* return statement
+* booleans and integers
+* variable and constant declarations
+* assignments
+* function calls

 ### Missing constructs
 The following JavaScript constructs are still missing